Knots to MPH Calculator

 About the Knots to MPH Calculator

 The knots to mph calculator converts between nautical speed (knots) and statute miles per hour.
-One knot equals 1.15078 mph, so this tool is useful whenever marine or aviation speed reports need to be translated into the road-speed terms many readers use instinctively.
+One knot equals 1.15078 mph, so this converter is useful whenever marine or aviation speed reports need to be translated into the road-speed terms many readers use instinctively.

 Alongside the core conversion, the calculator also shows km/h, m/s, ft/s, and Mach number.
 Presets cover maritime, aviation, and weather examples, and the comparison bar helps place a speed next to everyday references such as walking pace, highway traffic, and jet cruise speed.